Taekyoon/TensorflowCampProject/README.md

 ## Project Plans
 This project aims to develop RCNN model for detecting fake news.
 Officially, this project will start on July 3rd, but until this camp starts, I can prepare for this project for 2 months.
 Therefore, the plan will separated into two parts; Before camp, During Camp.
 Before camp will plan for building more concrete backgrounds for development and During camp will plan for implementing Deep Learning models and measuring accuracy.
 ### Before camp
+When I am accepted to join in this camp, I will mostly prepare for building RCNN model with the paper, ["Text classifier with Recurrent Convolution Neural Network (RCNN)"](http://www.aaai.org/ocs/index.php/AAAI/AAAI15/paper/view/9745) because I have little background of this study.
+It will take about a month.
+Another month will work for finding reasons why CNN models had lower performance than RNN models.
+This research will help me to understand what matters can badly affect CNN model's performances and be hints for improving CNN models.
 ### During camp
-For 4 weeks, basically, I'm going to implement RCNN models and test for accuracy.
+During 4 weeks, basically, I'm going to implement RCNN models and test for accuracy.
 While I work on this, I will do several works following this procedure.
 1. Text Preprocessing
 2. Word Representation Modeling
 3. Building RCNN models